Rawaa-Al-Kabbani/FrontendChallenge/README.md

 ## Deployment

 The app is deployed to Azure Web Apps automatically by GitHub Actions when changes are pushed to master.
 The pipeline also ensures the tests are passing before deploying.

 The URL of the app is: https://countdown-app.azurewebsites.net/

+## Suggestions for improving the app:

+0. Add more extensive testing, end-to-end testing, for example

+1. Add a share functionality where the event is saved in, for example, Firebase and the user is given a link they can share with other people